On the Origins of the Oceanic Ultraviolet Catastrophe: Introduction

 The stationary state identified in \cite{iwthLPTN} is supported by a mixture of both `local' and `scale separated' interactions.
 In section \ref{sec:loc-extr} we consider both types of interactions and separate the (non-rotating) transports (\ref{eq:Pdematteis}) into the respective fluxes, in quantitative agreement with the finescale parameterization.
-We provide an estimate of the separation between the two types of interactions and we show that the `scale separated' part reduces correctly to the diffusive prediction.
+We \gd{locate} the separation between the two types of interactions and we show that the `scale separated' part reduces correctly to the diffusive prediction.

 We then overview the internal wave kinetic equation and discuss questions of stationary states, inertial ranges, and convergence of the associated integrals in section \ref{sec:WKE}.
 In section \ref{sec:ID} we revisit the energy flux theory of the Fokker-Planck equation in the Induced-Diffusion limit.
 We analyze the relation between horizontal and vertical wavenumber fluxes and discuss how these transfers project onto the frequency domain, crucially requiring an energy source at low frequency.
 In section \ref{sec:TheEnd} we summarize our results and suggest a way out of the paradox referred to as the Oceanic Ultraviolet Catastrophe.